 2.)
 Space Needle

-Seattle’s Space Needle is an observation tower that offers stunning views of the city and the ocean below.
-Standing at 605 feet (184 m) tall, the Space Needle was built in 1962 for the World Fair in Seattle right next to the Seattle Center.
-Open daily, visitors can head to the observation deck for incredible views and even grab a bite to eat at the Skycity Restaurant.
+Now, without going into a huge history lesson, the Space Needle stands at 605 feet (184 m) tall and was built back in 1962.
+Open on most days, you can head to the observation deck for incredible views and even grab a bite to eat at the SkyCity Restaurant.

-To get here from the city centre, you can also take Seattle monorail, which was also built for the World Fair and gives you a unique perspective of the city.
+To get here from the city centre, you can also take Seattle monorail, which was also built for the World Fair and gives you a totally unique ride across the city.

 3.)
 Chihuly Garden and Glass

-*Sidebar: Once you’ve seen Dale Chihuly’s work, you’ll recognise it every you go across the world – so far, I’ve seen one in Hong Kong (in some fancy pants restaurant which we were soooo underdressed for), London (at the V&A Museum) and during our stay at The Bellagio in Las Vegas.
+*Sidebar: Once you’ve seen Dale Chihuly’s work, you’ll recognise it every you go across the world – so far, I’ve seen one in Hong Kong (in some fancy pants restaurant which we were soooooooooo underdressed for), London and during our stay at The Bellagio in Las Vegas.